 - The interest rate applied is nearly always variable, making it difficult to accurately calculate your borrowing costs.

 - Unutilised overdraft facilities may be reduced by the banks at short notice, although this is unlikely to happen unless you get into financial difficulties.

 Bear in mind that what starts out as a good deal may change - as may your business needs.
 It's worth reviewing your options regularly.

-If you believe that getting an overdraft may be a viable option for your business, see our guide on obtaining bank financing.
+If you believe that getting an overdraft may be a viable option for your business, see obtaining bank financing.